sdiehl/stephendiehl.com/posts/haskell_web.md

 ## Haskell for Web Developers

+<b style="color:red">This blog post is somewhat dated and may not reflect
+changes to the ecosystem since 2013.</b>

 The perpetual myth persists that Haskell cannot be used for "real world applications".
 Normally real world is usually left undefined in such a discussion, but can often be taken to mean that Haskell is not suited